adopt-liveview/adopt-liveview/priv/pages/2024/04-08-phx-value-en_US.md

 author: "Lubien",
 tags: ~w(getting-started),
 section: "Events",
-description: "How to pass data with events",
+description: "How to send data with events",
 previous_page_id: "list-rendering",
 next_page_id: "js-push"
 }

 ---

-In previous classes we only saw how to trigger events.
-In the conditional rendering class with `cond` we saw the following code:
+In previous lessons we only saw how to trigger events.
+Also in the conditional rendering class with `cond` we saw the following code:

 ```elixir
 Mix.install([